RichardMidnight/pi-safe/README.md

     CAUTION: Reboot first, close everything and don't use the system while it is doing step 1 of backing up!
 You must send your backup image to a different drive.

  - Supports storing the image files on a mounted network device (ie an SMB server).
+Some help...

    -  sudo apt install cifs-utils

     - mkdir shared

     - sudo mount.cifs //192.168.1.18/shared shared -o user=USERNAME,vers=1.0

+    - or

+    - sudo mount.cifs //omv/shared shared -o guest

  - Create a library of your own pi images, then restore them to whatever media you want, whenever you want.